intervenehq/parser/README.md

 ## Solution

-A framework to hinge the AI.
+A framework to anchor the AI.
 Break the problem down into byte sized pieces and let the AI take atomic decisions.

 The inspiration is human problem-solving, just like a software engineer:

 * Remembers the objective
 * Searches relevant APIs
 * Reviews API specifications
+  * Zooms in on chunks
+  * Shortlists properties
+  * Goes to the next chunk, repeat
+  * Zooms back out with a final shortlist
-* Matches available data with required parameters
+* Matches available data with required parameters\
+  The same zoom-in and zoom-out happens here as well
 * Writes the API call

-## How To
+## Try it!

-You can follow the guide to install dependencies and try the tool via our CLI.

-To install dependencies:
+We have a CLI for you.
+Please clone the repository

+### Install dependencies

 ```bash
 pnpm i